Archives for the 'WordPress' Category

 I’ve recently been evaluating WordPress shopping cart plugins to choose the best one for a project I’m working on.
 One of things I wanted to know is what database tables, custom post type, and custom taxonomies each plugin adds.
-The reason is that I favor plugins that don’t add extra tables because it’s easier, faster, and safer to use the well-tested functions already built into WordPress to customize the way I want the site to work. [ Continue reading Finding WordPress Custom Post Types and Taxonomies in Already in Use … ]
+The reason is that I favor plugins that don’t add extra tables because it’s easier, faster, and safer to use the well-tested functions already built into WordPress to customize the way I want the site to work.
+Continue reading Finding WordPress Custom Post Types and Taxonomies Already in Use

 Loading WordPress’ Thickbox Only When Needed